lucpattyn/oauth2/README.md

 Needless to say cmake and g++ should be pre-installed to compile.

-The solution was built with g++ 9.3.0 and uses very few sets of libraries like lib openssl, lib crypto and the usual thread library
+The solution was built with g++ 9.3.0 and uses very few set of libraries like lib openssl, lib crypto and the usual thread library

-Following installation instructions should be enought to get those libraries installed and get it working on ubuntu (20.04):
+Following installation instructions should be enough to get those libraries installed and get it working on ubuntu (20.04):

 ```